 Estimated P0404 Repair Cost

-Depending on what you determine the problem is, you are looking at a varying repair cost.
-Everything we estimate below includes approximate labor and parts charges.
+The cost to fix this error code will vary widely depending on what you determine the root cause to be.
+Everything I estimate below includes approximate labor and parts charges.
 If you can perform the repair on your own, you might not spend as much money.

 - Repair electrical short in circuit or ground – $50-$500